michaelsyao/Multi-Asset-Systematic-Strategy/SectionE_MicroStructure/README.md

-# Hierarchical Risk Parity and Clustering Application_change
+# MicroStructure-related Project
 ```
-This section forcuses on Clustering application on Portfolio Allocation
+This section cover research related to Microstructure
 ```
 ## A. Hierarchy Risk Parity
 #### The Problem With Markwoitz's Optimization Method